trepidacious/mod-mongo-persistor/README.md

         "_id": "ffeef2a7-5658-4905-a37c-cfb19f70471d"
     }

+Note that if the `use_objectids` option is `true`, then the id will be generated as an `ObjectId` by the Mongo driver, for example:

+    {
+      "status": "ok"
+      "_id": {"$oid": "507f1f77bcf86cd799439011"}
+    }

 If you save a document which already possesses an `_id` field, and a document with the same id already exists in the database, then the document will be updated.
+This applies to both String UUIDs and ObjectIds.

 If an error occurs in saving the document a reply is returned: